About Bowling Green

 The Bowling Green Public Library provides access to public records resources including online databases, historical archives, and government document collections.
 The York County library system may offer additional resources.
 Contact the library for available databases and research assistance.

-Fingerprinting services for Bowling Green, South Carolina residents are available through the local police department and authorized providers in York County.
+Fingerprinting services for Bowling Green, South Carolina residents are available through local police (where present) and authorized providers in York County.
 Services cover background checks, professional licensing, and employment screening.
 Contact the Bowling Green Police Department or York County Sheriff's Office for scheduling and fees.

 To register to vote in Bowling Green, South Carolina, residents can register online through the South Carolina State Election Commission's website, by mail, or in person at the York County elections office.
 South Carolina requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the South Carolina State Election Commission's voter lookup tool.
 For local municipal elections in Bowling Green, contact the York County Clerk's office for schedules and ballot information.

 Property records for Bowling Green, South Carolina are maintained by the York County Assessor's Office and the York County Register of Deeds.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within York County, including parcels in Bowling Green.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
 The York County Register of Deeds maintains recorded documents including deeds, mortgages, liens, and easements.
 Many South Carolina counties provide online property record searches through their county websites.
-For in-person requests, visit the York County offices at the county courthouse.
 The York County Treasurer handles property tax payments and tax sale information.

 Birth, death, and marriage records for Bowling Green, South Carolina residents are available through both county and state offices.
 The South Carolina Department of Health and Environmental Control, Vital Records, located in Columbia, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in South Carolina.
 Orders can be placed online, by mail, or in person.
 Locally, the York County Clerk's office issues marriage licenses and maintains marriage records for York County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.